rpoleski/MulensModel/developers_board.md

   * Add \_\_repr\_\_ functions to Lens and Source
   * files not yet well documented:
     * RA & Dec in coordinates.py (maybe also code it better)
-    * coordinates.py
     * utils.py
     * modelparameters.py
     * _Event.fit seems to be not documented_
   * Include full documentation via setup.py data\_files mechanism.
   * note that all plotting functions require plt.show() or plt.save()
   * try removing Attributes from docstrings - just make short @property functions
-  * "Do not change values in results of this function." - change, because it's not a function
-  * add a note that pi_E is "geocentric" (and "heliocentric" has the same length of vector but rotetated)
+  * add a note that pi_E is "geocentric" (and "heliocentric" has the same length of vector but is rotated)
   * _list of all magnification methods_
   * _tutorial on model types_
   * _example 8 corrections - PSBL, not PSPL; clarify removing the anomaly_
   * _Event Arguments docstring_
   * make sure that website shows correct version of MM
   * note that we're not checking for negative source or blending flux
-  * change all ADS links in code and documentation to new version
+  * change all ADS links in code and documentation to new version, e.g., https://ui.adsabs.harvard.edu//#abs/2009ApJ...695..970D/
 * Effects:
   * **Binary source - see documents/binary\_source\_notes.md**:
     * finish use cases